janalin/model-selection-intro/README.md

 Published on <a href="https://janalin.github.io/model-selection-intro/">https://janalin.github.io/model-selection-intro/</a>

-_Notes on the concepts behind model selection and commonly used model selection criteria._
+#### Notes on the concepts behind model selection and commonly used model selection criteria

 This document is under construction and shows only the chapters completed at this time.
 Corrections and suggestions are very welcome, contact <a href="mailto:jlinnik@protonmail.ch">jlinnik@protonmail.ch</a> or check the correspondence at the end of the document.